andrewzm/Amortised_Neural_Inference_Review/README.md

 ### Software dependencies

 *TODO* Any specific instructions for getting reticulate set up properly?
-*TODO* Better way of saving and installing R package dependencies?
+*TODO* Better way of saving and installing R package dependencies, like I do with the Julia packages?

 Before installing the software dependencies, users may wish to set up a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) environment, so that the dependencies of this repository do not affect the user's current installation.
 To create a conda environment, run the following command in terminal: